p3r7/blog/_posts/2020-09-02-emacs-in-odd-places.md

 I don't know who (apart from a few enthusiasts like me) still access Emacs through those devices.

-There are some configuration specificities (addressed in a latter post) but things mostly just work.
+There are some configuration specificities (addressed in a later post) but things mostly just work.

 ![emacs_on_dec_vt320](/assets/img/emacs_on_dec_vt320.jpg){:style="max-width: 450px"}